The Michigan Area Braves help you build your skill set.

 Due to a limited number of housing options for interns, the Braves are focused in providing these opportunities to college and high school students residing in the local Great Lakes Bay area during the 2016 season.
 In addition, please note that these are non-paying positions.
 Each of the Game Day Staff will be provided a Braves shirt.
 The Braves will gladly complete and/or provide paperwork towards fulfilling community service hours and/or attaining school credit hours.

-If you are interested in any of the available internships below, please send a resume and general interest letter to Braves General Manager Jim Kosmerick at firstname.lastname@example.org
+If you are interested in any of the available internships below, please contact Braves General Manager Jim Kosmerick using our contact form.
+Add “Internship” into the subject heading.

 The Field Event Coordinator choreographs on field promotions such as the Game Day Sponsor freebies, the ceremonial 1st pitch, bat boys, National Anthem and the 50/50 raffle on select nights.
 This individual also assists with setting up game day sponsor tables and helps ensure water is adequately supplied to both dugouts.
 In addition, this individual helps maintain strong relationships with local corporate sponsors and works to recruit additional commercial sponsorship.